NEPA mayors discuss COVID-19 concerns and strategies

 “It’s really simple.
 We can’t enforce enough that masks work and that masks protect others and also protect you,” said Cognetti.

-“The important thing is people in the past eight to nine months have learned safety precautions and that they need to keep practicing,” said Hazleton Mayor Jeff Cusat.
+“The important thing is people in the past eight to nine months have learned safety precautions and that they need to keep practicing,” said Cusat.

 Mayor Lombardo says he’s optimistic that people will continue to practice those safety measures.

-“We have to try to stress the fact that with new leadership in Washington that we need some type of financial assistance to make up for the revenues lost,” said Mayor George Brown.
+“We have to try to stress the fact that, with new leadership in Washington, that we need some type of financial assistance to make up for the revenues lost,” said Brown.

-“Us as a group direct funding should come directly to the cities.
-We know what we need to do with the money,” said Nanticoke Mayor Kevin Coughlin.
+“Us as a group, direct funding should come directly to the cities.
+We know what we need to do with the money,” said Coughlin.

 All five mayors thanked their residents for their patience and understanding regarding COVID safety restrictions placed at city buildings like City Hall in Wilkes-Barre.